 This is a real-time All-Terrain-Vehicle tour of the property, from the south gate, to the far north farm field.
 It gives a good sense for how how large 44 acres is and highlights some of the features.
 It gives a starting point when exploring. .
 This 1 mile journey averages 14 miles per hour, so covers a lot of ground in a short video.

-Here is a sample of the types of wildlife you could encounter on the property.
+Here is a sample of the wildlife commonly seen on the property.
 This is all from trail cameras over the last 12 months.
 This really is a nature lover and hunter's dream.

-This is very helpful when visiting.
+This is very important when visiting.
 Click on the picture with your smart phone, and it will open up a Google "mymaps" page with overlays of property borders, trails, clearings, and other landmarks.
-The best part is it will show exactly where you are at all times, so you don't get lost.
+The best part is it will show exactly where you are as a blue dot, so you don't get lost.

-The map also gives current conditions of trails.
+This also gives current conditions of trails.
 Any trail which isn't recently groomed and in easy travel condition is dark red.
-You can take those trails, but they may have new growth branches or a fallen tree to make travel a little difficult.
+You can take them, but they may have new growth branches or a fallen tree to make travel more difficult.
 The yellow paths are wide enough for a truck or SUV.

 Click on the image for a PDF file of the property survey.
 It shows positions of property markers defining boundaries as well as other landmarks such as nearby fences.
 The property boundary markers are well marked with orange caps so they're easy to find, and you'll know exactly where your property begins and ends.